ureber/ureber.github.io/index.md

 I am a doctoral student and research assistant at the [Institute of Communication and Media Studies](https://www.ikmb.unibe.ch/index_eng.html) at the [University of Bern](https://www.unibe.ch/index_eng.html).
 I hold a master's degree in geography from the University of Bern.

-My interests include political online communication, the transnationalization of public discourses, communication on climate change, comparative research, and computational methods for content and network analyses.
+My research interests include political online communication, communication on climate change, transnational discourses and computational methods for content and network analysis.

 Jump to [Research](#research) \| [Teaching](#teaching) \| [Publications](#publications) \| [Contact](#contact)